Legal cases with fixed pricing, standardized processes, and firm timelines

 Here, the key ingredient is the termination of a workman from service, by the employer.
 This does not mean the employer can retrench a worker as a punishment by way of disciplinary action.
 Further, this scenario strictly does not include the above-mentioned conditions contemplated under the subsection.

 Special Provisions: It is pertinent to note that a worker who has served for at least a year of continuous service cannot be retrenched unless served a notice three months in advance and prior permission from the appropriate government.
 The said application has to be submitted by the employer along with the reasons for such retrenchment.
-The said application will be taken into consideration and scrutinised through an enquiry.
+The said application will be taken into consideration and scrutinized through an inquiry.
 They shall provide an opportunity to be heard for both sides and may decide on the outcome of the application for reasons recorded in writing.
 If there’s no reply from the appropriate government for a period of sixty days from the date of application, the permission shall be deemed to have been granted.
-Further, it is to be noted that the said decision could be reviewed by the said appropriate government suo motu or on application from any of the sides.
+Further, it is to be noted that the said decision could be reviewed by the said appropriate government suo-moto or on application from any of the sides.

 The Act defines “Closure” as the permanent closing down of a place of employment or part thereof.
 Here, the employer is constrained to close the establishment permanently.
-Nonetheless, due procedure has to be complied with when it comes to rolling out a plan of closure; the said procedure, as set out by the Act, has been detailed below.
+Nonetheless, the due procedure has to be complied with when it comes to rolling out a plan of closure; the said procedure, as set out by the Act, has been detailed below.
 These procedures, nonetheless, do not apply to an undertaking set up for the construction of buildings, bridges, roads, canals, dams or for other construction work.

 Special Provisions: The employer intending to do a closure of his establishment has to necessarily apply at least ninety days in advance to the appropriate government.
 A copy of the said application has to be given to the representatives of the workmen as well.
 The said application will be considered and a reasonable opportunity to be heard shall be given to the employer as well as the workmen.
 After considering the same, the appropriate government may or may not grant the employer to close down.
 Even here, if the government does not respond within sixty days from application, the permission will be deemed to have been granted.
 A similar provision for review of the decision exists even here.